MichaelCurrin/learn-to-code/en/topics/version_control/Github/administering_a_repo.md

 Using the _old_ repo name will redirect to the new one (unless you actually create a new repo which fills the space of the old name).
 Any forks will continue to point to the old repo name.

-Github docs recommending updating any local repo's remote URLs to point to the new URL.
+GitHub docs recommending updating any local repo's remote URLs to point to the new URL.